joinpursuit/Pursuit-Core-iOS/units/unit01/lesson-01-env-and-tools/README.md

 ### Apple Developer Account

 The free tier Apple developer account enables most of Apple development features except a few including deploying applications to the App Store and configuring Push Remote Notifications.
 The cost of the Paid membership is $99 per year.
-Sign up and create a developer account here [https://developer.apple.com/programs/how-it-works/].
+Sign up and create a developer account [here](https://developer.apple.com/programs/how-it-works/0).

 ### Xcode

+If you haven't Xcode installed then proceed to the installation instructions below:

 1. From your Macbook, open the App Store.
 2. Search for *Xcode*.